Valley of the Kings

 The Valley of the Kings (وادي الملوك), also known as the Valley of the Gates of the Kings (وادي ابواب الملوك) is a valley in Egypt where, for a period of nearly 500 years from the 16th to 11th century BCE, rock cut tombs were excavated for the pharaohs and powerful nobles of the New Kingdom (the Eighteenth to the Twentieth Dynasties of Ancient Egypt).

-See Subject Home > Middle East > Egypt > Valley of the Kings
+See Subjects Home > Middle East > Egypt > Thebes / Luxor > Valley of the Kings

 Overview

-The royal tombs are decorated with scenes from Egyptian mythology and give clues as to the beliefs and funerary rituals of the period.
+The royal tombs in the east valley are decorated with scenes from Egyptian mythology and give clues as to the beliefs and funerary rituals of the period.
 Almost all of the tombs seem to have been opened and robbed in antiquity, but they still give an idea of the opulence and power of the pharaohs.
+Among the most celebrated tombs are those of Seti I (KV17), Ramesses VI (KV9), and Tutankhamun (KV62).
+These tombs feature descending corridors and pillared halls adorned with funerary texts such as the Amduat, the Book of Gates, and the Litany of Ra, together forming a rich visual canon of the royal afterlife.

 See Also